-- A non-PI person checks the PI Escalation box on the Certify & Route page to request that the next reviewer for the Organization Receiving Funding approve on behalf of the PI who is absent, and unable to approve via the internet.
+- A non-PI person checks the PI Escalation box on the Certify & Route page to request that the next reviewer for the Cost Center Receiving Funding approve on behalf of the PI who is absent, and unable to approve via the internet.
 This is generally the Department Reviewer.

-For the fourth case where the is PI absent, checking the box will escalate the approval for the PI to the next reviewer for the Organization Receiving Funding.
+For the fourth case where the is PI absent, checking the box will escalate the approval for the PI to the next reviewer for the Cost Center Receiving Funding.
 The system will send the PI and those next node reviewers their email notifications at the same time.

 An Application PI or any Multiple PI cannot approve for the eGC1 PI when escalation is in effect.

 Note: This functionality is not available for NIH applications or when NIH is the originating sponsor.